franckmartinaux/capsos_lic_mgt/README.md

     - `script/` : contains the script files
     - `sql/` : contains the sql files
     - `src/` : contains the source code
-    - `save/` : contains the c files, py files, sh files, sql files after using make save
+    - `save/` : contains the c files, sh files, sql files after using make save

 ### To protect a folder of Apache server based on the database information